-Although often employees will be willing to specify what they want from their request, there is no requirement for employees to specify what information they are looking for so.
-Your processes should therefore be set up to enable you to gather and provide all personal data processed about the employee is needed.
+Although often employees will be willing to specify what they want from their request, there is no requirement for employees to specify what information they are looking for.
+Your processes should therefore be set up to enable you to gather and provide all personal data processed about the employee.

 In such cases, employers are expected to make genuine and extensive efforts to gather together the relevant personal data.
-This will include searching beyond the employee’s HR file to all electronic systems such as email and any databases where employee data is held, along with archived items where these are easily accessible given the resources and expertise of the employer.
+This will include searching beyond the employee’s HR file through all electronic systems such as emails and any databases where employee data is held, along with archived items where they are easily accessible given the resources and expertise of the employer.
 The general principle is that the search must be reasonable and proportionate, though the courts have generally placed a high bar as to what is considered proportionate.